aponysus/redress/docs/index.md

 > redress (v.): to remedy or to set right.

+Policy-driven failure handling for Python services.

-Policy-driven retries and circuit breaking for Python services, designed to make failure handling explicit, bounded, and observable.
+redress treats retries, circuit breakers, and stop conditions as coordinated responses to classified failure—making failure behavior explicit, bounded, and observable.

 ## Why redress?